Picture of Dr. Abimbola Oshin

 Why is canine episioplasty necessary?

-Canine episioplasty corrects anatomical concerns associated with a recessed vulva to mitigate infection risks and increase comfort for dogs.
+Canine episioplasty addresses anatomical concerns associated with a recessed vulva, mitigating infection risks and improving comfort for dogs.

 What are the potential risks of episioplasty?